daisybio/preprocess_drp_data/GDSC/README.md

 gdsc_gex.to_csv('GDSC/gene_expression/reprocessed_gdsc_gex.csv')
 ```

-Then, the data was mapped to cellosaurus IDs with the code in utils/convert_to_cello.py
+Then, the data was mapped to cellosaurus IDs with the code in utils/convert_to_cello.py.
+This `gene_expression_cellosaurus.csv` is currently the gene expression file in the **Zenodo**
+for GDSC1 and GDSC2.

 ## Mutations